Dateline: Kuala Lumpur, Malaysia

 However, if you fall into one of the following categories, then you should ensure that you know how to navigate the substantial presence test.

-1. You’re a non-US citizen who Frequently Visits the US on a Temporary Visa
+1. A non-US Citizen who Frequently Visits the US on a Temporary Visa

-Non-US citizens who frequently visit the US on a temporary visa are most affected by the substantial presence test.
+Non-US citizens who visit often on a temporary visa are most affected by the substantial presence test.

 Non-US citizens who frequently visit the US should therefore take care to ensure that they will not exceed the maximum days allotted by the substantial presence test in order to avoid getting caught in the US tax net.